-6.5 The President, Vice-President and Treasurer will be elected by means of an electronic voting system, where at least 40 (FORTY) members of the Alumni Association captured on the alumni database, would constitute a threshold.
+6.5 The President, Vice-President and Treasurer will be elected by means of an electronic voting system, where at least 100 (ONE HUNDRED) members of the Alumni Association captured on the alumni database, would constitute a threshold.

-6.6 The system and nomination procedure thereof will be determined by CUT, and the processes thereof will be communicated on the CUT Alumni webpage.
+6.6 The system and nomination procedure thereof will be determined by an electoral committee, comprising of one outgoing executive member, Alumni Office representation and the registrar, will ensure an external monitoring service provider is appointed and the processes thereof will be communicated on the CUT Alumni webpage.

-6.7 The results of the election of a President, Vice-President and Treasurer, by means of an electronic voting system, will be confirmed at the AGM of the Alumni Association.
+6.7 The results of the election of a President, Vice-President and Treasurer, and other five additional members by means of an electronic voting system, will be confirmed at the elective AGM of the Alumni Association.

-7. COMPOSITION AND FUNCTIONS OF THE EXECUTIVE COMMITTEE OF THE ALUMNI ASSOCIATION
+6.8 The registrar or any other person delegated by the registrar will be the secretary of the Alumni Association

-7.1 The Alumni Association elects from amongst its members, and in a manner determined in the Constitution, an Executive Committee to deal with matters referred to it by the Alumni Association, in accordance with the Constitution recommended by the Alumni Association, as well as any other matters of interest to the Alumni Association, or requested for attention by Management and/or the CUT Council.
+7. FUNCTIONS AND POWERS OF THE EXECUTIVE COMMITTEE

-7.2 The Executive Committee comprises the:
+7.1 The Alumni Association elects from amongst its members, and in a manner determined in the terms of reference, an Executive Committee to deal with matters referred to it by the Alumni Association, in accordance with the terms of reference recommended by the Alumni Association, as well as any other matters of interest to the Alumni Association, or requested for attention by Management and/or the CUT Council.

 7.2.1 President of the Alumni Association, who will act as the Chairperson at all meetings, and who should not be an employee of CUT;

 7.2.2 Vice-President, elected by the Alumni Association;